-Tailor your MSW degree to your passions with a choice of two majors and the option to further specialize in one of five key areas.
+Tailor your MSW degree to your passions with a choice of two tracks, two majors, and the option to further specialize in one of four key areas.

-Students in the On-Campus, Online, or Worcester Hybrid Program can select either a Clinical Practice or Macro Practice major.
-Clinical Practice majors may also choose to minor in Macro Practice.
+• Students in the On-Campus Program can select either a Clinical Practice or Macro Practice major.
+On-Campus Clinical Practice majors may also choose to minor in Macro Practice.

 Highly skilled clinical social workers are needed in a variety of settings including mental health and community health centers, hospitals, rehabilitation facilities, substance treatment centers, family services, child welfare and children’s services, schools, geriatric facilities, housing agencies, criminal justice and more.